-You must also ensure you do not have any abrasions or infections, particularly on your operative limb(s), prior to surgery.
-Your operation will be postponed if your surgeon thinks the risks outweigh the benefits of proceeding with your operation.
-You should avoid activities such as gardening, contact sports or anything that may damage your tissues for the 3 weeks prior to your operation.
+Ensure you do not have any abrasions or infections, particularly on your operative limb(s), prior to surgery.
+Avoid activities such as gardening, contact sports or anything that may damage your tissues or skin for 3 weeks prior to your operation.

-If you have an abrasion, injury, pimple, infection or any other skin problem prior to your surgery, particularly on the leg being operated on, please contact your GP or surgeon prior to your admission to Calvary John James Hospital.
+If you have an abrasion, injury, pimple, infection or any other skin problem prior to your surgery, particularly on the limb being operated on, please contact your surgeon's rooms prior to your admission to Calvary John James Hospital.